Des Barnes: Storylines

-Raquel later got engaged to Curly Watts (Kevin Kennedy).
-Des appeared at their party and forced Raquel to admit that she did not really love Curly and Raquel later broke off their engagement but refused reconciliation with Des.
+Raquel later gets engaged to Curly Watts (Kevin Kennedy).
+Des appears at their party and forces Raquel to admit that she does not really love Curly, and Raquel later breaks off their engagement but refuses reconciliation with Des.

-After this, Andy McDonald (Nicholas Cochrane) moved in as a lodger.
-Their friendship turned sour when Des started making offensive jokes about his family's criminality and asked Andy to leave.
+After this, Andy McDonald (Nicholas Cochrane) moves in as a lodger.
+Their friendship turns sour when Des starts making offensive jokes about his family's criminality and asks Andy to leave.

-Des then dated a young widow, Claire Palmer (Maggie Norris).
-They had brief meetings during their lunch breaks as Claire was trying to get her daughter Becky (Emily Aston) used to the idea of her mother dating another man.
-Des wanted Claire to take a boating holiday with him, and Becky thought that it was a good idea and wanted to go too.
-Becky accepted Des and when they returned from the boat trip Claire and Becky moved in with Des, even though this meant that Claire lost her widow’s pension.
+Des then dates a young widow, Claire Palmer (Maggie Norris).
+They have brief meetings during their lunch breaks as Claire is trying to get her daughter, Becky (Emily Aston), used to the idea of her mother dating another man.
+Des wants Claire to take a boating holiday with him, and Becky thinks that it is a good idea and wants to go too.
+Becky accepts Des and when they return from the boat trip Claire and Becky move in with Des, even though this means that Claire loses her widow's pension.

-In 1997, Des was talked into making a parachute jump with his boss Sean Skinner (Terence Hillyer) and Samantha Failsworth (Tina Hobley), the Rovers barmaid that Sean had been dating.
-Due to an ankle injury Sean was unable to take part in the jump.
-Des and Samantha were pleased that they had made the jump successful and later the same day Des made a pass at Samantha.
-She manipulated Des by pretending to reciprocate his feeling and had him remove his trousers.
-She threw his trousers out of the window and pushed Des out of the front door in full view of Claire, Rita Sullivan (Barbara Knox) and Mavis Wilton (Thelma Barlow).
+In 1997, Des is talked into making a parachute jump with his boss Sean Skinner (Terence Hillyer) and Samantha Failsworth (Tina Hobley), the Rovers barmaid that Sean has been dating.
+Due to an ankle injury, Sean is unable to take part in the jump.
+Des and Samantha are pleased that they have made the jump successful, and later the same day, Des makes a pass at Samantha.
+She manipulates Des by pretending to reciprocate his feelings and has him remove his trousers.
+She throws his trousers out of the window and pushes Des out of the front door in full view of Claire, Rita Sullivan (Barbara Knox), and Mavis Wilton (Thelma Barlow).

-Claire and Becky subsequently moved out and Sean fired Des from his job.
-Humiliated and ashamed, Des decided to leave Weatherfield.
-He rented his house out to Angie Freeman (Deborah McAndrew), bought himself a new boat and left, with Derek Wilton (Peter Baldwin) giving him a fond farewell.
+Claire and Becky subsequently move out, and Sean fires Des from his job.
+Humiliated and ashamed, Des decides to leave Weatherfield.
+He rents his house out to Angie Freeman (Deborah McAndrew), buys himself a new boat, and leaves, with Derek Wilton (Peter Baldwin) giving him a fond farewell.

-However, Des returned to the Street soon after in July.
-Des was upset to find that Derek had died.
-He also found Angie had moved mechanic Chris Collins (Matthew Marsden) into the house with her.
-At first Des did not approve, but eventually accepted Chris.
+However, Des returns to the Street soon after in July.
+Des is upset to find that Derek has died.
+He also finds Angie has moved mechanic Chris Collins (Matthew Marsden) into the house with her.
+At first, Des does not approve, but eventually accepts Chris.